followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/editCellTemplate.md

 The **cellInfo** object has the following fields:

 - **setValue(newValue, newText)**: <font size="-1">Method</font>
-Sets a new cell value and, optionally, a displayed value.
+A method that you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.

  [note] In batch [editing mode]({basewidgetpath}/Configuration/editing/#mode), check that the value changed before calling this method to ensure correct cell highlighting.